RayMarquina/dbt_project/CONTRIBUTING.md

 | [stale](https://github.com/fishtown-analytics/dbt/labels/stale) | This is an old issue which has not recently been updated.
 Stale issues will periodically be closed by dbt maintainers, but they can be re-opened if the discussion is restarted. |
 | [wontfix](https://github.com/fishtown-analytics/dbt/labels/wontfix) | This issue does not require a code change in the dbt repository, or the maintainers are unwilling/unable to merge a Pull Request which implements the behavior described in the issue. |

+#### Branching Strategy

+dbt has three types of branches:

+- **Trunks** are where active development of the next release takes place.
+There is one trunk named `develop` at the time of writing this, and will be the default branch of the repository.
+- **Release Branches** track a specific, not yet complete release of dbt.
+Each minor version release has a corresponding release branch.
+For example, the `0.11.x` series of releases has a branch called `0.11.latest`.
+This allows us to release new patch versions under `0.11` without necessarily needing to pull them into the latest version of dbt.
+- **Feature Branches** track individual features and fixes.
+On completion they should be merged into the trunk brnach or a specific release branch.

 ## Getting the code